-The design of the main deck cargo door hinge must be in compliance with Civil Air Regulations (CAR) part 4b, including CAR section 4b.270, which requires, in part, that catastrophic failure or excessive structural deformation, which could adversely affect the flight characteristics of the airplane, is not probable after fatigue failure or obvious partial failure of a single principal structural element.
+The design of the main deck cargo door hinge must be in compliance with Civil Air Regulations (CAR) part 4b, including CAR § 4b.270, which requires, in part, that catastrophic failure or excessive structural deformation, which could adversely affect the flight characteristics of the airplane, is not probable after fatigue failure or obvious partial failure of a single principal structural element.
 One common feature of a fail-safe hinge design is a division of the hinge into multiple segments such that, following failure of any one segment, the remaining segments would support the redistributed load.

-The main deck cargo door installed in accordance with STC SA1509SO, SA1444SO, or SA1896SO is supported by latches along the bottom of the door and one continuous hinge along the top.
-This single-piece hinge is considered a critical structural element for this STC.
-A crack that initiates and propagates longitudinally along the hinge line of the continuous hinge will eventually result in failure of the entire hinge, because there is no segmenting of the hinge to interrupt the crack propagation and support the redistributed loads.
+The main deck cargo door installed in accordance with STCs SA1797SO and SA1368SO is supported by latches along the bottom of the door and a twosegment hinge along the top.
+This twosegment hinge is considered a critical structural element for these STCs.
+A crack that initiates and propagates longitudinally along either segment of the hinge will eventually result in failure of the entire hinge, because the remaining segment of the hinge is unable to support the redistributed loads.
 Failure of the entire hinge can result in the opening of the main deck cargo door while the airplane is in flight.

-As discussed in the Design Review Report, an inspection of one Boeing Model 727 series airplane modified in accordance with STCs SA1509SO and SA1543SO revealed a number of fasteners with both short edge margins and short spacing in the cargo door cutout external doublers.
+As discussed in the Design Review Report, an inspection of one Boeing Model 727 series airplane modified in accordance with STCs SA1797SO and SA1798SO revealed a number of fasteners with both short edge margins and short spacing in the cargo door cutout external doublers.
 Some edge margins were as small as one fastener diameter.
 Fasteners that are placed too close to the edge of a structural member or spaced too close to an adjacent fastener can result in inadequate joint strength and stress concentrations, which may result in fatigue cracking of the skin.
 If such defects were to exist in the structure of the door or the fuselage to which the main deck cargo door hinge is attached, the attachment of the hinge could fail, and consequently cause the door to open while the airplane is in flight.